 Falling out with your CEO

-Maybe it’s a difference of opinion on strategy, maybe it’s a clash over budgets or even a long overdue firing, falling out with your chief executive is as nerve wracking as it is nauseating.
-Ultimately, they’re the top dog – and making them angry could result in a swift disciplinary or even a forced resignation.
+Maybe it’s a difference of opinion on strategy, maybe it’s a clash over budgets or even a long overdue firing — falling out with your chief executive can be nerve-wracking.
 The nuances of disagreeing with tact are difficult to perfect but they’re essential if you’re going to voice a contradictory opinion.

 “It’s important to address the situation as quickly as possible,” says Stone.
 “A good boss will have hundreds of tasks on their plate and they’re employing you for your experience and expertise to make their life easier and because they believe that you’re going to make the business better.
 Be considered, thoughtful and direct with your issues and always come with a solution - not a problem.”